karanjmu92/golangDP/README.md

                 The function should return an array containing the shortest combination of elements that add up to exactly the targetSum.

                 If there is a tie for the shortest combination, you may return any one of the shortest.

+ 6. **CanConstruct**

+  Explanation : Write a function `canConstruct(target, wordBank)` that accepts a target string and an array of strings.
+                The function should return a boolean indicating whether or not the `target` can be constructed by concatenating elements of the wordBank array.

+                You may reuse elements of wordBank array as many times as needed.

+ 7. **CountConstruct**

+  Explanation : Write a function `countConstruct(target, wordBank)` that accepts a target string and an array of strings.
+                The function should return the number of ways the `target` can be constructed by concatenating elements of the wordBank array.

+                You may reuse elements of wordBank array as many times as needed.

+ 8. **AllConstruct**

+  Explanation : Write a function `countConstruct(target, wordBank)` that accepts a target string and an array of strings.
+                The function should return a 2D array containing all of the ways that the `target` can be constructed by concatenating elements of the wordBank array.
+                Each element of the 2D array should represent one combinatin that constructs the `target`.

+                You may reuse elements of wordBank array as many times as needed.